varajala/microtest/docs/running.md

 ```

-As you can see microtest found all python modules matching the default test module regex and executed all tests inside them.
+As you can see microtest found all python modules matching the default regex and executed all tests inside them.
+The default output displays all executed modules and the single tests inside them.

 <br>